ludekarts/base-ui/README.md

 > **NOTE:**
 >
-> All buttons have *inverse* prop as `bool/number` - this is a hack that allows to convert button into Link tag from react-router-dom.
-When using as Link set numeric value for *inverse* prop.
+> All buttons have *inverse* prop type defined as `bool/number` - this allows to convert button into `Link` tag from react-router-dom.
+When used as Link set *numeric values* for the *inverse* prop.

 ### Underline